apnadkarni/blt/man/paintbrush.rst

   **-jitter** *percent*

-    Specifies the amount of randomness to add to the interpolated colors.
+    Specifies the amount of randomness to add to the intepolated colors.
     *Percent* is a real number between 0 and 100.
 It is the percentage that colors may vary.

   **-palette** *paletteName*

-    Specifies a color palette to use when interpolating the background.
+    Specifies a color palette to use when interpolating the paintbrush.
     *PaletteName* is the name of a palette is created by the **blt::palette** command.
 If *paletteName* is "", then the **-highcolor** and **-lowcolor** colors are interpolated.
 The default